Lamden/docs/docs/basics_smart_contracts.md

 ### 1.3 Where to code it?
 You can write a code of smart contract in any IDE that supports Python, for example PyCharm or Jupyter Notebook.

-For this quick 'how-to', we will be using **[Jupyter Notebook](https://jupyter.org/)**.
+For this quick `how-to`, we will be using **[Jupyter Notebook](https://jupyter.org/)**.
 Jupyter is a great tool for Python programmers to develop and explore in as they combine the high feedback of a REPL with the presentation and saving of a program.

 If you are a Python programmer, chances are you already have Jupyter installed.
 If not, follow [this guide](https://jupyter.readthedocs.io/en/latest/install.html) to get started.
 After that, just start the notebook: